-Likewise, most people would easily recall words which start with k like king, kitchen, kitten, kangaroo or kit.
+Likewise, most people would easily recall words that start with k like king, kitchen, kitten, kangaroo or kit.
 You would need a few extra moments to recall words having the third alphabet k such as ask, make or acknowledge.

 However, you will find it surprising to know that the number of words that have the third alphabet k is 3 times more than the words which start with k.

 But you assumed quite the opposite.
 You believe so because of the flaw of your brain called the availability bias or the availability heuristic.